bartbutenaers/node-red-contrib-blockly/README.md

 * A lot of folks on the Google Blockly [forum](https://groups.google.com/forum/#!forum/blockly) ...
 * [Simon Walters](https://github.com/cymplecy) as analyst and righteous judge of this repository.
 * [Jeff](https://github.com/jsccjj) for contributing to features like full-screen mode.
+* All the translator folks that translate our block texts in multiple languages.

 ## Install
 Run the following npm command in your Node-RED user directory (typically ~/.node-red):